ExpressionEngine/ExpressionEngine-User-Guide/docs/development/actions.md

 ### Form Data
 In this example we want to insert a row into our database when a user submits a form.

 For this example we'll use a really basic form that would be found in our template which uses our action's endpoint as the action for the form.
 We know our action's ID from the `exp_actions` table and we're just going to collect the user's first name and last name.
 We'll then take that information and store it in our database.
-For the purpose of this example, we'll insert this into a custom table we've added to ExpressionEngien which just has columns `ID`, `first_name`, `last_name`.
+For the purpose of this example, we'll insert this into a custom table we've added to ExpressionEngine which just has columns `ID`, `first_name`, `last_name`.

 Create our action: